jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 ## volume iii
 > The Andromeda Empire stretches across half the galaxy group.
 Every planet within the Empire has its own demons and deities, dragons and monsters.
 >
 > "I've come up with a story for every star from your home."
 "That's not possible.
-Looking from here, the Andromeda Galaxy is only one fifth the size of your moon."
+Looking from here, the Andromeda Galaxy is only one fifth the size of your [[content/notes/reference/motifs/moon|moon]]."
 >
 > So continues Vera's adventure.